burgosz/auth.shibboleth_sql/README.md

   - Admin entitlement: Users with this entitlement will gain super admin access.
 Make sure that this is a valid entitlement, otherwise you can disable admin access.
   - Login Redirect: It must be: /plugins/auth.shibboleth_sql/login.php

+Edit the $REDIRECTURL parameter in plugins/auth.shibboleth_sql/login.php file, to fit the address of your Pydio web page.

 After this you should set up the Shibboleth, and Apache to require Shibboleth on your Pydio location.